Derwent Heritage Trail - Edale to Matlock (★★★★☆)

 Chatsworth House

-The house itself has been used in a number of films and TV series, including the lesser version of Pride and Prejudice (the 2005 film, rather than the superior 1995 version).
-That 1995 version for reference was filmed at Lyme Park, on the other side of the Peak District - which is thought to be the original inspiration for Pemberley - but we are still in the right part of the world for a 19th century tour of Derbyshire.
+That 1995 version was filmed at Lyme Park, on the other side of the Peak District - which is thought to be the original inspiration for Pemberley - but we are still in the right part of the world for a 19th century tour of Derbyshire that stops off at the home of Mr Darcey.

-This house is a hugely impressive house, and clearly popular with visitors.
-I looked it up and a visit to the house is rather expensive - it is less to just look round the gardens - but the grounds seem to be free to roam about in, and are an excellent walk.
-At the end of the day, who needs to actually go in the house.
+But when I looked it up, a visit to the house is rather expensive - it is less to just look round the gardens - but the grounds seem to be free to roam about in, and are an excellent walk.
+And at the end of the day, who needs to actually go in the house.

 Walking the fields to Rowsley

-Crossing over the river, the path continues along on the far side of the River Derwent, and this section I am less fond of - giving off the vibes of a nature reserve built as part of a housing estate on a tight budget - and I do wonder if the cycle path running along the train line would have been a nicer route through this section.
+But by now we are on the edge of Matlock, and here the riverside route has a lesser quality - giving of vibes of a nature reserve that was very reluctantly built as part of a housing development - - and I do wonder if the cycle path running along the train line would have been a nicer route through this section.

 But crossing over the river into Darley Bridge - the path continues on along a quiet road that has a reasonable amount of foot traffic out for a walk - and also some horses out for a ride.

-But it is not far until I reach Matlock - and my finishing point for the night.
-It would have been an option to continue on the cycle path from Rowsley - which heads into Matlock on the far side of the River Derwent - and maybe that would be a better route into Matlock as this final section gets a bit grotty before you finally exit into Matlock.
+It would have been an option to continue on the cycle path from Rowsley - which heads into Matlock on the far side of the River Derwent - and maybe that would be a better route into Matlock, as this final section gets a bit grotty on it's final stretch.

 Disclaimer: This writeup provides a narrative of what to expect rather than a route guide to follow.
 The route is covered by the 110 and 119 OS Landranger maps (links redirect to Amazon).
 The route was easy to follow from the map and pretty well way marked by the purple and yellow arrows on signs.